Statement from Gloria Estefan

 In 2016, The album '25 YEARS - THE BEST OF' was released Digitally and on CD.
 Includes 14 of Bylli Crayone's most popular songs.
 Everything from 'Girl Hang It Up' and 'He Winked At Me' to 'Touch Me All Over' and 'Dizzy Boi'.

 In 2016, The album 'GREEN' was released.
 The album was recorded in Germany and completely produced by Max & Sebh.
 This time Bylli Crayone teamed up with long time friend Shana Petrone.
 Shana is best known for her 80s hit 'I Want You'.
 The two collaborated on the song 'Mixed Signals'.
 The albums lead single 'I Don't Want You' went viral early 2017 due to a famous comedian Amiri King sharing the video link.
 On The Official Facebook page, the video is currently at 321,915 Views.
+The album 'Green' was officially released on Vinyl in 2018 as an import out of France.

 In 2016, A special collector box set was released.
 Its a 4 CD Set called 'THE CRAYONE BOX'.
 This Special CD release include 64 Tracks.
 Popular Songs, Demos, Remixes, etc. Also include Post Cards and the 4 CDs come housed in a Fat Box.